 So, you’ve decided to add a new small animal to your family.
 It is important to start your new member out with a clean, bill of health.
 Whether you obtain your pet from a pet store, breeder, rescue group, or friend, it is important to have your pet health inspected by your local veterinarian.
-Unlike dogs and cats, small animals tend to have lower health costs to minimal health related problems.
-However, as is the case for any pet, practicing healthy check-up and prevention is the key to a long and healthy relationship with your furry friend.
+Unlike dogs and cats, small animals tend to have lower health costs due to minimal health related problems.
+However, as is the case for any pet, practicing regular check-up and prevention is the key to a long and healthy relationship with your furry friend.

 Some indications that your pet may need to go to the vet are a runny nose or eyes, lumps or bumps on its body, loose droppings or in the case of hamsters, if the fur under its tail is always wet.
 If your small pet is not gnawing down its teeth or its nails grow to long, the vet can trim them for you.
 If in any case, you are unsure of a health related problem, it’s always best to take your pet to a professional vet for a check-up.